ros-navigation/docs.nav2.org/tutorials/docs/intro_testing.rst

   # print (data['planner_server']['ros__parameters']['GridBased']['use_astar'])

 This can also be investigated in a real scenario in the nav2-CI test.
-Just have a look at the ``nav2_system_tests`` test for the whole system `here <https://github.com/ros-planning/navigation2/tree/main/nav2_system_tests/src/system>`_.
+Just have a look at the ``nav2_system_tests`` `test for the whole system <https://github.com/ros-planning/navigation2/tree/main/nav2_system_tests/src/system>`_.